oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/button.md

     - name: color
       type: String
       values: Vuesax Colors | RGB | HEX
-      description: Change the color of the component and some of its sub components.
+      description: Change the color of the button and some of its sub components.
       default: primary
       usageUrl: button#color
     - name: style button
       type: Prop
       values: flat | border | gradient | transparent | dashed | shadow | relief | floating
-      description: Change the style of the component and its states.
+      description: Change the style of the button and its status.
       default:
       usageUrl: button#flat
     - name: active
       type: Boolean
       values: true | false
-      description: Determine if the component is active and change its style to that state.
+      description: Determine if the button is active and change its style to that state.
       default: "false"
       usageUrl: button#default
     - name: upload
       type: Boolean
       values: true | false
-      description: Determine if the component has the upload status active by changing the style and adding the animation.
+      description: Determine if the button has the upload status active by changing the style and adding the animation.
       default: "false"
       usageUrl: button#upload
     - name: href
       type: String
       values: href - link
-      description: Add an href of an external link to add the functionality by clicking on the component.
+      description: Add external link href for button.
       default: "false"
-      usageUrl: button#to-href
+      usageUrl: button#href
     - name: blank
       type: Boolean
       values: true | false
       description: as in an html element `a` determines whether a new window is opened or the current one is replaced.
       default: "false"
-      usageUrl: button#to-href
+      usageUrl: button#href
     - name: icon
       type: Boolean
       values: true | false
-      description: Determine if the component contains only one icon, by adding this property the component has an equal width and height.
+      description: Determine if the button contains only one icon, by adding this property the button has an equal width and height.
       default: "false"
       usageUrl: button#icon
     - name: circle